 What is the length of my initial consultation?

 Please arrive 15 minutes prior to your scheduled appointment time to complete any necessary paperwork.
 The length of your appointment may vary depending on if your doctor requests lab work.
 Please allow approximately one hour for your initial visit.
 Follow-up appointments generally last 15-30 minutes.

-Please note that your anticipated wait time may be longer than a general practitioner's office because we are a specialty clinic.
 We apologize in advance for any time you may have to wait to see our physicians.
 We will do our best to see you as soon as possible and provide you with individual attention and care.